 The Contract Recruiter Solution

 So what is the alternative?
 The answer is what is known as the “OnDemand” search.
 This is a partnered approach between the recruitment firm, via a contract recruiter and the employer, or the client.
 In this arrangement, both parties take on shared risk and responsibility where they make a financial commitment to fill the agreed upon job opening.
 Where the recruitment firm assigns a dedicated recruiter with both functional and industry

 In terms of price, there are generally two models.
 One is where the client pays for the contract recruiter services, and the second, operates on a performance-based model.
 Sound too good to be true?
 Well, it’s not when you consider the framework.
 A contract recruiter, operates off of a well-established recruiting process.
 Typically brought in to support hiring demand, the contract on-demand recruiter can work on-site at your location, virtually or from an established recruitment center.

-If you are interested in learning more about reducing cost-to-hire with outsourced services, download Yoh's eBook below.
+If you are interested in learning more about ensuring ROI on your recruiting efforts, download Yoh's eBook below.
 Or, feel free to drop me a note in the comments section.

 This blog was written by Kim Davis.
 Kim Davis serves as Vice President, Sales for Yoh RPO.
 He is responsible for new business development as well as acts as an internal strategic consultant to RPO operations.
 Kim is a serial entrepreneur starting multiple talent acquisition/RPO businesses and is a recognized pioneer in the RPO vertical.